 “Resources” is a term that commonly refers to skilled employees.
 When planning a project, it’s important to consider the budgetary aspects of scheduling these employees.

 For example, your project might call for a deliverable to be built by a software development team.
 A custom development firm might be able to complete the deliverable in less time than your in-house development team, but at a higher cost.

 As such, there are several factors that go into scheduling resources for a project, including:

 - What skill sets are needed to complete each deliverable?

 - Can each requirement be met by an in-house team, or should a project phase be outsourced?

 - What is your team’s bandwidth?
-(Current and future availability.)
+(Consider both current and future availability.)